-The NDCI is delivered as part of DSS' Disability and Carer Support, under the Disability, Mental Health and Carers Program.

-The Disability, Mental Health and Carers Program (the program) provides support and community-based initiatives for people with disability or mental illness and for carers so they can develop their capabilities and actively participate in community and economic life.
+The NDCI is part of the department's Disability and Carer Support component, under the Disability, Mental Health and Carers Program (the program).
+The program provides community-based initiatives and support for people with disability or mental illness and for carers so they can develop their capabilities and actively participate in community and economic life.